Photo: Fabian Pfaffenberger / @fabianos

 Europe’s Biggest Klassik Open Air

-Nuremberg’s Klassik Open Air is today considered Europe’s biggest classical music open air event.
-After fairly modest audience numbers at the beginning, the event now attracts around 160,000 visitors every year.
+Today, Nuremberg’s Klassik Open Air is considered Europe’s biggest classical music open air event.
+After fairly modest audience numbers in the beginning, the event now attracts around 160,000 visitors every year.
 Since 2013, Bavarian TV has recorded and broadcast the concerts.
-In addition, in 2013, together with Marcus Bosch, musical director of the Nuremberg State Philharmonic Orchestra, a Family Concert was started.
-Since then, the Nuremberg State Philharmonic Orchestra and KiKa moderator, Malte Arkona, have introduced a younger generation in particular to classical music on the morning of the first concert day.
+In 2013, together with Marcus Bosch, musical director of the Nuremberg State Philharmonic Orchestra, a Family Concert was started.
+Since then, the Nuremberg State Philharmonic Orchestra have introduced a younger generation in particular to classical music, always on the morning of the first concert day.
+This year, host Philipp Roosz will guide the audience through the programme.

 Concert Programme with International Soloists